 These rules are constantly under review by the Welsh Government to make any changes necessary to Keep Wales Safe.
-The guidance is changing on a weekly basis.
+The guidance is changing on a regular basis.
 To read the full advice and for FAQ’s surrounding Coronavirus, visit here.
-For advice around local lockdowns across wales, click here.

 It is important to understand the rules for Wales are different to other parts of the UK, you should always follow the advice provided for Wales.
 For more information surrounding this, visit the Welsh Government Coronavirus page.